edgedb/rfcs/text/1025-branches.rst

 specify the default *database* it connects to.
 We  can add a ``edgedb.auto.toml`` config file that can be used to supplement and override the main ``edgedb.toml`` config.
-This new file is not intended to be committed to any VCS repository and kept strictly local (as the name implies).
+This new file is not intended to be committed to any VCS repository and kept strictly local.
 This way the alternative database branch will not accidentally be committed to the wrong VCS branch.
 All the EdgeDB clients will have to be upgraded so that they can look up both ``edgedb.toml`` and ``edgedb.auto.toml`` files.

 A new project should ask the user for the branch name defaulting to "main".
 We should also suggest adding ``edgedb.auto.toml`` to ``.gitignore``.